RavikantShinde05/Linux_Data-recovery-Tool/README.md

-# Linux Data Recovery Tool – Bash Script :
+# Linux Data Recovery Tool – Bash Script (Practise-Project):

 # ⚠️ Disclaimer :
 ## Use this script responsibly.
 Always double-check disk paths before running recovery tools.
 This tool is meant for educational and recovery purposes as a practise-project only.